SDGreen/elwood-castle/README.md

 ---
 ## Features
 ### Existing Features
-* #### Responsive Fixed Navbar
-  * Includes dropdown links to account pages which change depending on if the user in logged in, a superuser or an anonymous user.
-  * Logo text disappears on smaller screens, key elements (basket and account dropdown) remain as icons whilst less essential links are stored in a dropdown.
-  * Logo image changes size depening on screen size.
-  * Due to it's small size it remains fixed to the top of the page to eliminate the need for a "back to top" button.
-* #### Simple Footer
-    * Footer remains consistant across the site and includes 3 social links and a link to the creaters github page.
-All external links create a new tab rather than change the current windows location.
-    The social links aren't live and so currently redirect back to the index page with a message explaining why.
-* #### Dynamic Landing Page
-    * Has a scrolling background of Elwood Castles grand vista images.
-    * Elwood's logo appears above the key links highlighted on the page.
-    * On very small devices the less used contact link is removed to maintain the balance of the page.
 * #### Dynamic Event Search Bar
     * Events can be searched by description, name and category using the search bar.